40 Home Mysteries Explained

 If summers are humid where you live and you don’t have air conditioning, you’ve probably noticed your toilet “sweating” excessively.
-Condensation forms on the outside of the tank, which can drip down and make a mess or even rot out your floor.
+Condensation forms on the outside of the toilet tank, which can drip down and make a mess or even rot out your floor.
 Some toilets are available with insulated tanks to prevent condensation problems.

 If you have air bubbles that rise up through your toilet bowl (except when it flushes) or notice the water level rising and falling, you probably have a clogged or improperly vented toilet.
 This toilet bubbling problem is especially true when you have an appliance like a clothes washer nearby.
 Your drain line is gasping for air.

 When you pour liquid from a can, you’ll notice that it doesn’t flow evenly unless you have a second opening for air.
 The same holds true for plumbing vent pipe.
 As water goes down a drain, air is needed to equalize the pressure in the drain line.

 This is the purpose of a venting system.
 If the drain lines in your home have poor venting, water rushing down the drains will pull water from nearby P-traps.
 The drain in the toilet bowl is basically a P-trap.
 If the problem just started, it’s probably a blocked drain or plumping vent pipe that needs to be “snaked” out.
 And since the water in the toilet is dropping and gurgling, it’s likely that the problem is near that area.